North Korea cuts ties with Malaysia over US extradition - WTMJ

 Associated Press

-SEOUL, South Korea (AP) — North Korea on Friday announced the termination of diplomatic ties with Malaysia over its court decision to extradite a North Korean criminal suspect to the United States.
+SEOUL, South Korea (AP) — North Korea on Friday announced the termination of diplomatic ties with Malaysia over its decision to allow the extradition of a North Korean criminal suspect to the United States.
 It’s the latest development in growing animosity between Washington and Pyongyang as the North ramps up pressure on the Biden administration over a nuclear standoff.

 North Korea’s Foreign Ministry said in a statement that the U.S.-imposed money laundering charges against a North Korean national living in Malaysia are an “absurd fabrication and (a) sheer plot” orchestrated by “the principal enemy of our state.”